HadesArchitect/GrafanaCassandraDatasource/README.md

 ### Installation

-1. Download the plugin using [latest release](https://github.com/HadesArchitect/GrafanaCassandraDatasource/releases/latest), please download `cassandra-datasource-VERSION.zip` or `cassandra-datasource-VERSION.tar.gz` and uncompress a file into the Grafana plugins directory (`grafana/plugins`).
+1. Download the plugin using [latest release](https://github.com/HadesArchitect/GrafanaCassandraDatasource/releases/latest), please download `cassandra-datasource-VERSION.zip` and uncompress a file into the Grafana plugins directory (`grafana/plugins`).
-2. The plugin is yet unsigned by Grafana ([WiP #58](https://github.com/HadesArchitect/GrafanaCassandraDatasource/issues/58)) so it may require additional step to enable the plugin if you are using Grafana 7.x:

-    2.1.
-If you use a local version, enable plugin in `/etc/grafana/grafana.ini`
-    ```
-    [plugins]
-    allow_loading_unsigned_plugins = "hadesarchitect-cassandra-datasource"
-    ```
-    2.2 If you use dockerized Grafana, you need to set environment variable `GF_PLUGINS_ALLOW_LOADING_UNSIGNED_PLUGINS=hadesarchitect-cassandra-datasource`.
-3. Add the Cassandra DataSource as a datasource at the datasource configuration page.
+2. Add the Cassandra DataSource as a datasource at the datasource configuration page.
-4. Configure the datasource specifying contact point and port like "10.11.12.13:9042", username and password, skip the keyspace.
+3. Configure the datasource specifying contact point and port like "10.11.12.13:9042", username and password, skip the keyspace.
 It's recommended to use a dedicated user with read-only permissions only to the table you have to access.
-5. Push the "Save and Test" button, if there is an error message, check the credentials and connection.
+4. Push the "Save and Test" button, if there is an error message, check the credentials and connection.

 <img src="https://user-images.githubusercontent.com/1742301/103153542-8a3cc300-4791-11eb-9479-4a2e3ec94463.png" width="500">

 ### Panel Setup

-There are **two ways** to query data from Cassandra/DSE, Query Configurator and Query Editor.
+There are **two ways** to query data from Cassandra/DSE, **Query Configurator** and **Query Editor**.
 Configurator is easier to use but has limited capabilities, Editor is more powerful but requires understanding of [CQL](https://cassandra.apache.org/doc/latest/cql/).

 #### Query Configurator